As a follow-up to my book review of Rise of the Robots by Martin Ford, I’m not going to waste any time reiterating my call to action:

 Here’s a list of 3 deep learning framework tools that you can add to your toolchain.

-Add these alternative to TensorFlow machine learning tools to your plan.
+Add these alternatives to TensorFlow machine learning tools to your plan.

 #5 – TensorFlow tools.